robertbraeutigam/scan/README.md

 #### Frame type: 03 (Close Connection)

-There can be more than one logical connection in a single TCP/IP connection.
+There can be more than one logical connection in a single TCP connection.
 In this case the party trying to terminate a logical connection must use this message to indicate that the communication is considered terminated.
-This means the initiator will need to begin again with an Initiate Handshake if it wants to re-establish the connection.

-If the TCP/IP connection has only this one logical connection, then that needs to be closed instead of sending this message.
+If the TCP connection has only this one logical connection, then that must be closed instead of sending this message.

 This message may be sent by intermediaries between the initiator and responder.
-For example a proxy might generate a Close Connection message if a TCP/IP connection to one party is lost and the other one is still connected through a TCP/IP connection that has other active connections.
+For example a proxy might generate a Close Connection message if a TCP connection to one party is lost and the other one is still connected through a TCP connection that has other active connections.

 This message has no payload.

-#### Frame type: 04 (Application Message Intemediate Frame)
+#### Frame type: 04 (Application Message Intermediate Frame)

-A part of an application message, incuding the initial frame, but not the last frame.
+A part of an application message, including the initial frame, but not the last frame.
 This frame indicates that the message is not complete, additional frames will follow for this message.

 The actual payload of the application layer is described in the next chapters.
 This message